brothenhaeusler/connect_four/README.md

 * An [Activity diagram](doc/uml/Activity%20Diagram.pdf) that shows an imaginary string of actions and possibilities, when accessing the website.

 ### 2 DDD
-I modelled the different domains within a Problem space
-# include link
-and the bounded contexts and the relationships between them.
+I modelled the different domains within a [problem space](doc/ddd/ddd_problemspace.pdf) and later on carved out the [bounded contexts and the relationships between them](doc/ddd/bounded_contexts_diagram.pdf).
+Beware the pixie dust of artificialness :).
-# include link

 ### 3 Metrics
 I used Radon for delivering the Metrics as required.
 This in particular includes the Cyclomatic complexity and the Halstead metrics.
 The The results can be accessed in my latest [GitHub Workflow](https://github.com/brothenhaeusler/connect_four/actions).